grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-rule.md

 # Create a Cortex or Loki managed alerting rule

 Grafana allows you to create alerting rules for an external Cortex or Loki instance.
-If you do not want to manage alerting rules for a particular Loki or Prometheus data source, go to its settings page and clear the **Manage alerts via Alerting UI** checkbox.

 ## Before you begin

-For both Cortex and Loki data sources to work with Grafana 8.0 alerting, enable the ruler API by configuring their respective services.
+For Cortex and Loki data sources to work with Grafana 8.0 alerting, enable the ruler API by configuring their respective services.

-**Loki** - The `local` rule storage type, default for Loki, only supports viewing of rules.
-To edit rules, you must configure one of the other rule storage types.
+**Loki** - The `local` rule storage type, default for the Loki data source, supports only viewing of rules.
+To edit rules, configure one of the other rule storage types.

 **Cortex** - When configuring a Grafana Prometheus data source to point to Cortex, use the legacy `/api/prom` prefix, not `/prometheus`.
-Only single-binary mode is currently supported, and it is not possible to provide a separate URL for the ruler API.
+Currently, we only support single-binary mode.
+Also, it is not possible to provide a separate URL for the ruler API.

+> **Note:** If you do not want to manage alerting rules for a particular Loki or Prometheus data source, go to its settings page and clear the **Manage alerts via Alerting UI** checkbox.

 ## Add a Cortex or Loki managed alerting rule